hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 $ cut -f 1,2,3 Nanog-idr-merged.bed  > Nanog-idr-merged-great.bed
 ```

-To extract the sequences corresponding to the peak coordinates for motif discovery, we will use the [BEDtools](http://bedtools.readthedocs.org/en/latest/content/bedtools-suite.html) suite of tools.  *BEDtools* contains many tools for performing operations on genomic intervals within BED files.
+To extract the sequences corresponding to the peak coordinates for motif discovery, we will use the [bedtools](http://bedtools.readthedocs.org/en/latest/content/bedtools-suite.html) suite of tools.
 The `getfasta` command extracts sequences from a reference fasta file for each of the coordinates defined in a BED/GFF/VCF file.
 We are going to only include the sequences on chromosome 12 so that the motif discovery tool will finish quickly.

 ```bash
 $ module load seq/BEDtools/2.23.0